openalpr/rollingdb/readme.md

 Request for image site-id-epoch_time.jpg
   - Parse the epoch time
   - Look for the last database that has an epoch time before the image.  open it and read the image.

+Compile Instructions (Linux):

+  - sudo apt-get update && sudo apt-get install libre2-dev libtclap-dev liblmdb-dev
+  - mkdir build
+  - cmake ..
+  - make

+Test program (rdb_write, rdb_read):

+  The test programs demonstrate the use of the library.
+You can add or retrieve binary data by key.

+  The format for the keys are: [arbitrary name]-[epoch_time_ms]

+  Once you add more data than the current database file can hold, it will create a new database file.
+Once the maximum total file size has been achieved, the database will delete the oldest files (by epoch time).

+  For example, to write and read a file:

+License: LGPL